sjullieb/WordCounter.Solution/README.md

 # _Word Counter_

-#### _A console application that checks how frequently a word appears in a sentence, Created 2/15/2019_
+#### _A web application that checks how frequently a word appears in a sentence, Created 2/15/2019_

 #### By _**Yulia Shidlovskaya**_

 ## Description

-_A program that allows a user to input a single word and a phrase.
+_A web application that allows a user to input a single word and a phrase.
 Then it checks how many times the word appears in the sentence.
+The application keeps track and shows the list of all previous counts.

 The program uses the following specifications:_